somubeesetti931-cmd/PRACTICALS/README.md

 Both approaches successfully produce the factorial of the given number.
 The time complexity of both iterative and recursive methods is **O(n)**.
 However, their space complexities are different.
 The iterative method requires **O(1)** extra space, while the recursive method requires **O(n)** space due to the recursive function calls stored in the call stack.
 Hence, iteration is more efficient in terms of memory, while recursion offers a straightforward and logical way to implement factorial calculation.

+# PRACTICAL-6

+## Summary

+In this practical, the **Matrix Chain Multiplication** problem was implemented using the **Dynamic Programming** technique.
+The objective is to determine the most efficient order for multiplying a sequence of matrices so that the total number of scalar multiplications is minimized.
+Since matrix multiplication is associative, the matrices can be grouped in different ways, but each order may require a different number of operations.
+Dynamic Programming stores the minimum multiplication cost for smaller matrix chains and uses these results to determine the optimal order for the complete chain.
+The time complexity of the algorithm is **O(n³)** and the space complexity is **O(n²)**.

+## Conclusion

+The Dynamic Programming approach successfully determines the **optimal order of matrix multiplication** while minimizing the total number of scalar operations.
+By storing the results of previously solved subproblems, unnecessary repeated calculations are avoided.
+Therefore, Matrix Chain Multiplication using Dynamic Programming provides an efficient solution for finding the minimum multiplication cost, especially when dealing with a large number of matrices.

 # PRACTICAL-7

 ## Summary